micro-lc/micro-lc.github.io/docs/docs/building-your-fe/index.md

 ---
-title: Guides
+title: Build Your Frontend
-description: Curated collection of guides to get you started with micro-lc
+description: All elements that need to know to build a frontend
 ---

 Curated collection of guides to get you started with <micro-lc></micro-lc>!